djacobow/alexa_metar/README.md

 "Alexa, ask airport weather to set visibility to kilometers."
 "Alexa, ask airport weather to set altimeter to millibars."
+"Alexa, ask airport weather to set temperature to Fahrenheit."

 - If you want the wind direction in the metar without a correction for magnetic variation: